Kearsie History, Family Crest & Coats of Arms

 Early Origins of the Kearsie family

 The surname Kearsie was first found in Suffolk at Kersey, a village and a civil parish in the Babergh district which today includes the hamlets of Kersey Tye, Kersey Upland, Wicker Street Green, and William's Green.
 Originally part of the hundred of Cosford, it comprised about 1,465 acres and an Augustine priory was founded there at an early period dedicated to St. Mary and St. Anthony; at the Dissolution it was granted to King's College, Cambridge.
 Kersey is the name of a coarse woollen cloth having derived its name from kersey yarn and ultimately from the village of Kersey.

 Early History of the Kearsie family

 This web page shows only a small excerpt of our Kearsie research.
-Another 131 words (9 lines of text) covering the years 1272, 1616, 1690 and 1720 are included under the topic Early Kearsie History in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) covering the years 1272, 1616, 1690 and 1720 are included under the topic Early Kearsie History in all our PDF Extended History products and printed products wherever possible.

 Kearsie Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Kearsie include Kersey, Kercey, Keresey, Kearsey and others.

 Early Notables of the Kearsie family (pre 1700)